SoftHu/tos_avg/En/heart_4_2_3.md

 1772946744224521 -->|Rules are made to be broken.|1772946866171663[<b>Speaker 👉 Musashi:</b>
 \nI knew I liked you.]
 1772946887954192 -->1772946923672338[<b>Speaker 👉 Musashi:</b>
-\nBut most don't know about Nine Tails.
+\nBut most don't know about &lbrace;npc.4605&rbrace;s.
 Maybe we keep it that way.
-And don't bother telling Nyotengu.
+And don't bother telling &lbrace;npc.4104&rbrace;.
 She lets him slink the shadows… They have… history.]
-1772946923672338 -->1772946962207507[<b>Speaker 👉 Fox:</b>
+1772946923672338 -->1772946962207507[<b>Speaker 👉 Kon:</b>
 \nWhat kind of history?]
 1772946962207507 -->1772946981642004[<b>Speaker 👉 Musashi:</b>
 \nHaha, I think it's time for another cup of tea…] 1772946981642004 -->1752155401022872[End] 1772946866171663 -->1772946923672338[<b>Speaker 👉 Musashi:</b>
-\nBut most don't know about Nine Tails.
+\nBut most don't know about &lbrace;npc.4605&rbrace;s.
 Maybe we keep it that way.
-And don't bother telling Nyotengu.
+And don't bother telling &lbrace;npc.4104&rbrace;.
 She lets him slink the shadows… They have… history.]

 ```